cucumber/cucumber-ruby/docs/adrs/0001-slim-down-the-messagebuilder.md

-# 1. Slim down the MessageBuilder
+# 1. Generate Messages at the source of the message data

 Date: 2026-07-24